Configure Artifactory for PTC

 To register npm with Package Reroute:

-- Choose the repository key that receives rerouted npm traffic—typically the virtual from Step 2 (for example
+- Use the remote repository key from Step 1 (for example

 PUT /artifactory/api/package-reroute/config/npmwith that key in the request body. - Confirm the response returns HTTP 200 and the same